oracle-livelabs/security/database/advanced/database-vault/database-vault_70.md

     ![DB Vault](./images/dv-053.png "Attempt to create an audit policy")

-4. Next, authorize `C##SEC_DBA_SAL` to perform use the `AUDIT_ADMIN` role and it's privileges.
+3. Now that you have seen the error that occurs without authorization, authorize `C##SEC_DBA_SAL` to use the `AUDIT_ADMIN` role and its privileges.
 This authorization only applies to `PDB1` not the container database or other pluggable databases.
 This allows you to separate responsibilites between pluggable databases.
 Sal may be responsible for audit policies in only a handful of pluggable databases in the container database.
 This authorize will not do anything if Sal hasn't first been granted the `AUDIT_ADMIN` role.

     In Oracle Database 23ai, Database Vault introduces two authorizations to control the use of `AUDIT_ADMIN` and `AUDIT_VIEWER` roles:
     - `DBMS_MACADM.AUTHORIZE_AUDIT_ADMIN` will enable the user to use the `AUDIT_ADMIN` role they have been granted